core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 A new column with the title "Notes" has been added to the CoAP Content-Formats Registration Procedures shown in {{tbl-new-cf-proc}}.

+The following note is added to the registry:

+> "Note: As per {{&SELF}}, Designated Experts can approve temporary registrations in the Expert Review range that are not subject to the formal {{-iana-early}} renewal process."

+For the handling of temporary allocations within the 0-255 range see also {{expert-review-7120-exemptions}}.

 ## New Section 12.3.1 "Temporary Content-Format Registrations"

 This section clarifies that the "CoAP Content-Formats" registry allows temporary registrations within the 0-255, 256-9999, and 10000-64999 ranges.